Witiko/doctoral-thesis/defense.md

 > short research abstracts (each typically 2--3 pages) describing a broad range
 > of research conducted by the author, and a short conclusion that summarizes
 > where the three research questions were answered.
->
-> \[...]
-I found the surprisingly brief treatment of each research question
-> to be problematic, lacking in the details that I needed to see in order to
-> determine whether research methods had been properly applied and whether
-> results had been properly analyzed and interpreted.
-I therefore found it
-> necessary to refer to the published papers that I have mentioned as the basis
-> for my assessment in the preceding section.

 * * *